NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 [http://landsat.usgs.gov/L8QualityAssessmentBand.php USGS' webpage for Landsat8 Quality Assessment Band]

-`window` is the most important option.
+`window` is an important option.
 It defines the size of the spatial window querying for column water vapor values.
-A larger window leads to more accurate results, at the cost of performance.
-However, large window sizes are preferred as small windows result in a spatial discontinuation effect in the final LST product.
+Small window sizes introduce a spatial discontinuation effect in the final LST image.
+Larger window sizes lead to more accurate results, at the cost of performance.
+However, too large window sizes should be avoided as they would include large variations of land and atmospheric conditions.
+In [2] it is stated:

+> A small window size n (N = n * n, see equation (1a)) cannot ensure a high
+> correlation between two bands' temperatures due to the instrument noise.
+In
+> contrast, the size cannot be too large because the variations in the surface
+> and atmospheric conditions become larger as the size increases.

 An example instructing a spatial window of size 7^2 is:

 <div class="code">

-    i.landsat8.swlst mtl=MTL prefix=B landcover=FROM_GLC window=7 -k
+    i.landsat8.swlst mtl=MTL prefix=B landcover=FROM_GLC window=7
 </div>